iffybooks/host-a-website-at-home/README.md

 <img src="images/vlcsnap-2024-05-04-18h08m03s537_border.png" />

-❏ For the current pasword, type `orangepi` and press enter, or `raspberrypi` if you're using a Raspberry Pi.
+❏ For the current pasword, type `orangepi` and press enter (or `raspberrypi` if you're using a Raspberry Pi).
 You won't see any characters appear onscreen as you type.
 Then choose a new password and enter it.
 Write down your new password and/or store it in a password manager app.

 <img src="images/vlcsnap-2024-05-04-18h08m29s906_border.png" />